PranavAmarnath/RisingTemperatures-Web/README.md

 # RisingTemperatures-Web

+#### The web application can be found at https://risingtemp-web.herokuapp.com/.

+Rising Temperatures (Web) is a port of the [Rising Temperatures](https://github.com/PranavAmarnath/RisingTemperatures) project on the web with limited features.

-See the [original application](https://github.com/PranavAmarnath/RisingTemperatures#risingtemperatures) for more details.
+See the [Rising Temperatures (Desktop)](https://github.com/PranavAmarnath/RisingTemperatures#risingtemperatures) for more details.

 This application is made with full-stack Java using [Vaadin Flow](https://vaadin.com/flow) and [Vaadin Charts](https://vaadin.com/components/vaadin-charts).